Drew Meekins

-Drew Meekins (born April 10, 1985) is an American retired pairs skater and choreographer.
+Drew Meekins (born April 10, 1985) is an American retired pairs skater, coach, and choreographer.
 With former partner Julia Vlassov, he is the 2006 World Junior Champion.
-Meekins attended the 2018 Olympic Games with Mirai Nagasu.

 Skating career

 Meekins and Vlassov won the 2006 World Junior Championships.
-In their first season of senior international competition, they won the silver at the Nebelhorn Trophy, placed sixth at the 2006 Cup of China, and placed 5th at the 2006 NHK Trophy.
-Vlassov and Meekins finished in 7th place in their senior debut at the 2007 U.S. Championships.
+In their first season of senior international competition, they won the silver at the Nebelhorn Trophy, placed sixth at the 2006 Cup of China, and placed fifth at the 2006 NHK Trophy.
+Vlassov and Meekins finished in seventh place in their senior debut at the 2007 U.S. Championships.
 They were fifth in the free program.

 Vlassov and Meekins were assigned to two Grand Prix events for the 2007–2008 season; however, they were forced to withdraw from the 2007 Skate Canada International before the event began due to an injury to Meekins's shoulder which occurred during an attempted lift in practice.
 Vlassov and Meekins announced the end of their partnership on November 8, 2007.

 U.S. Figure Skating announced on July 14, 2008, that Meekins had teamed up with Jessica Rose Paetsch.
-Paetsch and Meekins placed 10th at the 2009 U.S. Championships.
+Paetsch and Meekins placed tenth at the 2009 U.S. Championships.

 After qualifying for the 2010 U.S. Championships, Paetsch & Meekins announced the end of their partnership in December 2009.

-Meekins is now a figure skating coach at the Broadmoor skating club in Colorado Springs, CO.
-He has worked with many skaters, including coaching and choreographing Vincent Zhou when he won the title of 2017 Junior world Champion and Mirai Nagasu when she won bronze at the 2018 Olympic Games.
+Coaching career

-Meekins now coaches a wide range of skaters and offers virtual lessons and other resources on his website.
+Meekins is now a figure skating coach and choreographer at the Broadmoor World Arena in Colorado Springs, Colorado, and coaches a wide range of skaters and offers virtual lessons and other resources on his website.

+As a coach, his students have included: